Clicky

 If you can, buy two – It’s always more fun when you can go ride with someone else.
 Also, when in doubt, buy a 3 seater as it sits 2 people better.

 Great for Couples – More personal, couples get to hold on to each other, unlike a boat.
+Holding on to your spouse = a great time!

 Every day – It’s something you can ride every day, while the boat will more than likely become the weekend craft.

 Makes you feel alive – Gets the heart pumping, no matter what speed you go.
-It makes you feel alive!
+It makes you feel alive!!!

 No Roads – Since there are no roads, you need to be more aware than when in your car.